 In 2018 I was chosen by the CCACS (Central Cariboo Arts and Culture Society) to receive a generous grant of $1000 towards Individual Artist Development.
 I had been researching German Art Academies for a while and kept coming back to the Akademie der Bildenden Kuenste in Kolbermoor, Bavaria.
 It just really liked the vibe of the institution and the high quality of their teachers and programs.
 So, off I went.
 A one week art intensive with 16 other artists, half of them full time artists.
 My goal was to focus on simplifying my often very complex paintings and I think I succeeded and some interesting new possibilities opened up for me in my creativity.
-Below are some impressions of my work space as well as videos of a little one day excursion I made into the "Art in Motion" world, which is action painting of dancers.
+Below are some impressions of my work space and here is the link to my instagram site https://www.instagram.com/p/BqSa94Kh-Pq/ with a video of a little one day excursion I made into the "Art in Motion" world, which is action painting of dancers.

 Summer is always a very busy time, being self sustainable I spend a lot of time in the garden and the growing dome.
 Always planting something, harvesting something or weeding something.
 I love it but it means most of my days are spent outside and not in the studio.
 But summer is over, it has been for a while here in the more northerly parts of British Columbia.
 The first hard Fall frost brings the death of the garden with it and it is always a double edged sword for me, one part is happy that gardening season is over, the other part is sad that the garden season is over.